jfhovinne/pycm15/README.md

 A TCP server based on Python Twisted (12.0+) is available in cm15d/cm15d.py.
 This TCP server listens for incoming X10 commands and sends them to the controller.
 It also listens for X10 events received by the controller (e.g. from RF sensors).
-These events are not handled yet (see cm15DataReceivedHandler).
+These events are dispatched to enabled plugins (see below).

 The user executing the cm15d process needs to be part of the plugdev group, as explained above.

+    adduser --system --no-create-home cm15duser
+    usermod -a -G plugdev cm15duser

 The cm15 module should be available system-wide; copy the cm15 (not cm15d) folder to e.g. /usr/local/lib/(python version)/dist-packages

 Then, start the server.

-Python Twisted (12.0+) must be installed for this to work of course.
+Python Twisted (12.0+) and Yapsy (for plugins) must be installed for this to work.

 Usage: python cm15d.py port